crumblingstatue/cargo-presets/0000-cargo-presets.md

 Cargo wrappers are also not composable, because you can only reasonably use one cargo wrapper, at least without special careful setup of an invocation chain, which a regular user can't be expected to do.

+## Suggested alternatives that don't solve the problem
+- aliases, xtasks, native task support

+    These don't integrate with tooling like Rust-analyzer, bacon, etc.
+    Solving tooling integration is a major point of the RFC.

+- richer profiles

+    Profiles live in `Cargo.toml`, which is a version tracked file.
+    The user's preferred build configurations don't belong there.
+    They are specific to the user, not the project.
+    Moreover, there is no way to set a default profile, so tooling would know which to use.

 # Prior art
 [prior-art]: #prior-art